 Pigmentation and dark spots may become more noticeable over time.

-This is often the result of long-term sun exposure combined with hormonal changes.
+This is often due to long-term sun exposure combined with hormonal changes.

 A Simple Routine That Works